h2tc-roboticsx/H2TC/README.md

 ### &#x2022; How to Process

-#### Step 1: Get the raw data
+#### Step 1: Fetch the raw data
 Download the <a href="https://www.dropbox.com/sh/ahet936ypjs1582/AACNYG0sjf1XdVxuZVLVL4fFa?dl=0"> raw data</a> to your own folder `RAWDATA_PATH`.
-Each recording of our raw data is packed in a .zip file.
+Each recording of our raw data is packed in a zip file.
 ```
 RAWDATA_PATH
-└──011998.zip           - 011998 is the take number
+└──011998.zip           // 011998 is the take number
 ```

 #### Step 2: Extract the packed raw data